TheRoboticsClub/2017-colab-ram_yoogesh/README.md

 This repository contains 2 Branches , namely 'Master' and 'Docs' .

-The Docs branch consist of image files of the excercises completed so far.
+The Docs branch consist of image files of the exercises completed so far.